krishjha1121/Prep/OOP/README.md

 <div align = "center"> <h2 style = "color:orange"> Abstract (Partial or Incomplete) </h2> </div>

-- An abstract is a Java modifier applicable for classes and methods in Java but not for Variables
+- An abstract is a **Java modifier** applicable for classes and methods in Java but not for Variables

 > ### Abstract Method

-- abstract method is a method that is declared in an abstract class but does not have an implementation.
+- Abstract method is a method that is declared in an abstract class but does not have an **implementation.**
 - The abstract Method is used for creating blueprints for classes or interfaces.
 - Here methods are defined but these methods don't provide the implementation.
 - Abstract Methods can only be implemented using subclasses or classes that implement the interfaces.